tobiasbriones/cp-unah-is910-simulation-theory/projectile-motion/index.md

 as [Babylon Cubes](../babylon-cubes) or
 [Random Babylon dice](../random-babylon-dice).

+The width and height constants will define the physical size of the axes.

 ### Draw the Axes

 I have recently done this in the Repsymo MRM implementation for drawing the